The Essence of Petri Net Gluings: Recovering old concepts: Gluing between nets

-Net composition is performed in two stages: First, we identify places of the two nets, as shown in Figure~\ref{fig: pawel nets place merged}.
+Net composition is performed in four stages: First, we suitably duplicate the component nets to meet the minimal multiset condition, as in Figure~\ref{fig: pawel nets duplicated}.
+Then we identify everything but the transitions connected to the to-be-composed ports, obtaining components with a suitable number of copies of the transitions, as in Figure~\ref{fig: pawel nets first identification}.
+Having done this, we are ready to identify places of the two resulting component nets, as shown in Figure~\ref{fig: pawel nets second identification}.
 In the resulting net, to-be-merged transitions now share resources, and can thus be synchronized.
 The synchronization is performed exactly as prescribed in~\cite{Bruni2013}, finding the smallest total number of firings allowing no remaining tokens between the connections.
-The result is shown in Figure~\ref{fig: pawel nets synchronized}, where it is evident by looking at the decoration that $f$ fires three times and $h, k$ one time each, as one would expect. \end{remark}
+The result is shown in Figure~\ref{fig: pawel nets synchronized}, where it is evident by looking at the decoration that $f$ fires respectively one and two times, while $h, k$ fire time each. \end{remark}